robjg/oddjob/docs/reference/org/oddjob/jobs/job/RunJob.md

 Examples elsewhere.

-- The [jmx:client](../../../../org/oddjob/jmx/JMXClientJob.md)job has an example that uses <code>run</code>to run a job on a remote server.
+- The [jmx:client](../../../../org/oddjob/jmx/JMXClientJob.md) job has an example that uses <code>run</code> to run a job on a remote server.